RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/apple-vision-pro-for-robotics-applications.md

 ### Resource Use
 - Foundation Models run on device without increasing app size, but inference incurs power/thermal costs; apply throttling/timeouts for long sessions.
-- Object tracking has limits on detection rate and instance counts; configure `TrackingConfiguration` and related entitlements when needed: https://developer.apple.com/documentation/visionos/using-a-reference-object-with-arkit
+- Object tracking has limits on detection rate and instance counts; configure `TrackingConfiguration` and related entitlements when needed (see [Using a reference object with ARKit](https://developer.apple.com/documentation/visionos/using-a-reference-object-with-arkit)).

 ### Privacy and Permissions
-- Access to hand/world/object anchors follows visionOS authorization; if denied, RealityKit `AnchorEntity` may still visually anchor content but won’t update transform data flows—degrade UX and control accordingly: https://developer.apple.com/videos/play/wwdc2024/10104/
+- Access to hand/world/object anchors follows visionOS authorization; if denied, RealityKit `AnchorEntity` may still visually anchor content but won’t update transform data flows—degrade UX and control accordingly (see [WWDC24 Session 10104](https://developer.apple.com/videos/play/wwdc2024/10104/)).

 ### Environment and Robustness
 - Lighting, texture, occlusions, and reflections impact tracking; prefer textured targets and place visual aids where possible.